Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

-Several existing ICL-based techniques propose detection and repairing solutions for text-to-SQL errors.
-These solutions vary in their error identification algorithms and supplementary information for LLM to understand and repair errors.
+Several existing ICL-based techniques propose repairing solutions.
+These solutions vary in error detection algorithms and supplementary information for LLM to understand and repair errors.

-\paragraph{Error identification.} Judging the correctness of SQL queries is inherently hard.
-While the compiler is able to report syntax errors, semantic errors are likely to escape.
-One line of solution adopts chain-of-thought design, including DIN-SQL~\cite{din-sql}, CHESS~\cite{talaei2024chess} and DEA-SQL~\cite{xie-etal-2024-dea}.
-After generating the SQL query, they additionally ask LLM to validate the correctness, providing error pattern information.
-One line of solution, including DIN-SQL~\cite{din-sql}, CHESS~\cite{talaei2024chess} and DEA-SQL~\cite{xie-etal-2024-dea}, utilizes LLMs to validate the correctness of generated SQL queries, providing error pattern information.
-However, they suffer from high computation costs and are likely to regard a correct query as wrong.
-Another line of solution applies simple rule-based solutions to identify error symptoms when executing the SQL query.
-For example, MAC-SQL~\cite{wang2024macsql} focuses on SQL execution errors, empty results of SQL query, and \code{NULL} values retrieved from the database.
-These techniques could only solve a small subset of erroneous queries.
+\paragraph{Error Identification.} Judging the correctness of SQL queries is inherently hard.
+While the compiler reports syntax errors, semantic errors are likely to escape.
+One line of solutions, including DIN-SQL~\cite{din-sql}, CHESS~\cite{talaei2024chess} and DEA-SQL~\cite{xie-etal-2024-dea}, adopts chain-of-thought design and asks LLMs to detect errors for all generated queries by providing anti-pattern information.
+However, they have high computation costs and are likely to regard a correct query as wrong.
+Another line of solutions applies simple rule-based solutions to identify error symptoms during query execution.
+For example, MAC-SQL~\cite{wang2024macsql} targets execution errors, empty results, and \code{NULL} values.
+These techniques only address a small subset of erroneous queries.

-\paragraph{Supplementary information.} After identifying an error, the LLM is then asked to generate the SQL query again.
-Several techniques adopt a static prompt without providing information specific to the generated SQL query --- DIN-SQL simply asks for regeneration, and DEA-SQL provides examples of common error patterns.
-In comparison, MAC-SQL provides database error messages and information of empty results or \code{NULL} values.
-CHESS provides the execution results of SQL queries.
-If the query-referenced value does not exist in the database, it also provides similar values in the columns referenced by the query.
-Without a thorough understanding of text-to-SQL errors, these techniques cannot provide precise and targeted information.
-Thus, the accuracy improvement is very limited.
+\paragraph{Supplementary Information.} After identifying an error, the LLM is asked to re-generate the SQL query.
+Several techniques use static prompts --- DIN-SQL simply asks for regeneration, and DEA-SQL provides examples of common error patterns.
+In contrast, MAC-SQL provides database error messages and existence of empty results or \code{NULL} values.
+CHESS provides the query execution results.
+If the query-referenced value does not exist in the database, it also provides similar values in the referred column.
+Without a thorough understanding of text-to-SQL errors, these techniques cannot provide precise and targeted information to improve performance.